dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 ---

 **Vuejs** was developed by [Evan You](https://twitter.com/youyuxi), an ex-Google software engineer.
-Just before launching Vuejs 2.0, he started to work on Vue.js full time and as a result, Vue.js 2 is significantly lighter, smaller in size and faster.
+Just before launching Vuejs 2.0, he started to work on Vue.js full time and as a result, Vue.js 2 is now  significantly lighter, smaller in size and faster.
 Currently, many popular products use **Vuejs** to build their user interfaces.
 Such platforms include *Laravel Spark*, *Grammarly*, *Statamic*, *Laracasts* and more.
 There is a comprehensive list of [projects using Vuejs on Github](https://github.com/vuejs/awesome-vue#projects-using-vuejs).
 Vuejs 2's [documentation](https://vuejs.org/v2/guide/) is very detailed, and there is a vibrant community of users.

 ## Vuejs 2, Angular 2 and React